HashiCorp Cloud Platform

 HCP connection scanning behavior

 The scan commands require an HCP cloud connection to ensure that hashes are generated using a shared salt from the cloud keeping consistency across scans.
-In order to populate the HCP connection information needed, refer to the HCP upload page.
+To populate the HCP connection information needed, refer to the HCP upload page.

-Perform a scan using a generated Vault index and write the results to an output file.
-In this mode, if a risk was previously found in Vault, the scan results will report the location in Vault as well.
+Perform a scan using a generated vault index and write the results to an outfile.
+In this mode, if a risk was previously found in Vault, the scan results report the location in Vault as well.

 $ vault-radar scan docker-image -i <IMAGE REFERENCE> \